zilexa/Homeserver/README.md

 Have a look at [the overview of all applications and services](https://github.com/zilexa/Homeserver/blob/master/README.md#homeserverselfhosted-applications-and-services) that you will have up and running smoothly with this guide.

 Note: I had zero experience when I started and learned everything by googling, spending time on fora, reddit and in documentations and by hours and days of trial&error.
 I made lots of mistakes.
 Now, in case of disaster I will use the scripts in this repository myself to get up and running again.
 I am documenting this because I haven't found a single source online that provides _all necessary information_ to get up and running.
-Also, lot's of things have been carefully chosenn after testing alternatives.
-You can benefit from that :)
+Also, lot's of things have been carefully chosen after testing alternatives.
+You can save lots of time with this guide! :)

 ## Before you start